“The Essence of War”

 “All great powers act like gangsters.
 All small powers act like prostitutes.” – SK archives book p364

 The statement is reiterated on page 113 of the Dr Strangelove novel, no doubt included by Peter Bryant at Stanley’s request.
 And it's absolutely true.
-Since the end of World War 2, the superpowers of America, the Soviet Union / Russia and China, have repeatedly fought each other indirectly by prompting smaller nations to fight on their behalf.
+Since the end of World War 2, the superpowers of the US, Soviet Union / Russia and China, have repeatedly fought each other indirectly by prompting smaller nations to fight on their behalf.
 Examples:

 But the most important examples relating to the plot of Dr Strangelove are Cuba being used by the Soviets as a missile base (Cuban Missile Crisis) and, on a much subtler level, the so-called “US-UK special relationship”, which basically consists of Britain as a lap dog of American foreign policy.
 For example, America invades Iraq and Britain is the first to sign up as an allied force.
 The “US / UK special relationship” is symbolized in Dr Strangelove by the relationship between General Ripper (the US) and Group Captain Mandrake (the UK).
 Mandrake the lap dog is dragged, despite his attempts to reason with his superior, into helping Ripper the war monger in a machine gun battle.